 Animated Flood Maps

 For unsteady flow models, the flood map can be animated to show how it changes with time.
-The animation speed can be adjusted, as well as setup to continuously loop.
+The animation speed can be adjusted, as well as set up to loop continuously.
 The final animation can be recorded to a video.
-In addition to animating the flood results, options are available to show the maximum and minimum flood extents.
+In addition to animating the flood results, options are available to show the extent of the maximum and minimum flood areas.